ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/Types/base-case-output.md

-This is to test that the basic types (but arrays) work in Qust
+This is to test that the basic types (but not arrays) work in Qust

 -------------------------